BigQuery is a petabyte-scale analytics data warehouse that you can use to run SQL queries over vast amounts of data in near realtime.

 %%bigquery uses the

-BigQuery Python client library to run the given query, convert
+BigQuery client library for Python to run the given query, convert

 the results to a Pandas Dataframe, optionally save the results to a variable,

 and finally display the results.
-Using the BigQuery Python
+Using the BigQuery client

-client library directly instead of through magic commands gives you more
+library for Python directly, instead of through magic commands, gives you more

-control over your queries and allows for more complex configurations.
+control over your queries and lets you use more complex configurations.
 The

 library's integrations with Pandas enable you to combine the power of